-You found our list of helpful large group energizers.
+You found our list of fun large group energizers.

 Large group energizers are fun activities that will rejuvenate and shift participants’ focus for a few minutes.
 Examples include Hot Takes, Name That Tune, and Stretch Breaks.
 The purpose of these activities is to help participants interact with each other and reduce the monotony of long sessions.
 You can use large group energizers in conferences, team meetings, during training sessions, or other group activities.

 - 5-minute energizers for large groups

 - training energizers for large groups of adults

 List of large group energizers